kevtan/vscode/README.md

 ### Debugging

-- There are 6 things you can do: Continue, Step Over, Step Into, Step Out, Restart, and Stop.
+- There are **6** things you can do: Continue, Step Over, Step Into, Step Out, Restart, and Stop.
 - There is a Debug Console available in the Panel (where the Integrated Terminal is also found) that allows you to evaluate expressions where your program currently is in execution.
-- Visual Studio Code supports Log Points which are an alternative to print statements that show up in the Debug Console instead of the Terminal.
+- Visual Studio Code supports *Log Points* which are an alternative to print statements that show up in the Debug Console instead of the Terminal.
 The advantage of this is that it does not require making modifications to your code (which you have to remember to revert) and it decouples your debugging messages from your regular program output.
-- Instead of always logging something when you reach a particular point in your program, you can hav conditional Log Points based on expression evaluation of hit count.
+- Instead of always logging something when you reach a particular point in your program, you can have conditional *Log Points* based on expression evaluation of hit count.
 These can be dynamically modified during a debugging session.
-- Both Break Points and Log Points in Visual Studio Code persist even after you restart the application.
+- Both *Break Points* and *Log Points* in Visual Studio Code persist even after you restart the application.

 ### Commands